Closing Documents for Buyers: 15 Closing Documents to Bring, See, Sign

 The transfer tax declaration is a tax on the changing of ownership in real estate.
 This tax is generally equal to a percentage of the sales price of the home.

-The party responsible for paying this tax and what it is referred to (some states may refer to this as a “stamp tax,” “excise tax,” or by another name) depends on the property’s location, but in most instances, either the buyer or seller can agree to pay it (although not every state will require this tax).
+The party responsible for paying this tax and what it is referred to — “stamp tax” or “excise tax” in some states — depends on the property’s location, but in most instances, either the buyer or seller can agree to pay it, although not every state will require this tax.
 Who’s responsible for paying the tax is usually part of the negotiation process before closing.

 13. Escrow disclosure